PhysicsOfMobility/ridepy/README.md

 pre-commit install
 pytest
 ```

+## First Steps
+- Start `jupyter notebook` or `jupyter lab`
+- Open one of the introductory notebooks in the `notebooks` subdirectory, either just by
+  clicking on it (`jupyter notebook`) or right-clicking and chosing `Open With >
+  Notebook`.
+- Run the notebook and play around :)

 ## Contributing
 Generally branch from `master`, implement stuff® and file a pull request back to
 `master`.
 Feel free to do the latter at an early stage, prefixing the pull request with